Marian Marzyński

-Marian Marzyński (born Marian Kuszner; 12 April 1937) is a Polish American documentary filmmaker.
+Marian Marzyński (né Kuszner; 12 April 1937 – 4 April 2023) was a Polish-American documentary filmmaker.

 Career

-Marzyński, a child survivor of the Holocaust, has spent more than 40 years working in the media.
-He began in his native country of Poland as a journalist and television show host, developing such programs such as Tournament of Towns.
+Marzyński was born in Warsaw on 12 April 1937.
+A child survivor of the Holocaust, he spent more than 40 years working in the media.
+He began in his native country of Poland as a journalist and television show host, developing such programs as Tournament of Towns.
 In 1969 he moved to Denmark, and subsequently to the United States after being offered a teaching job in the newly formed film department of the Rhode Island School of Design (RISD).

-Marzyński has worked alongside fellow Jewish Polish director Roman Polanski as well as taught young American filmmakers such as Gus Van Sant and Jean de Segonzac at RISD.
+Marzyński worked alongside fellow Jewish Polish director Roman Polanski, as well as taught young American filmmakers such as Gus Van Sant and Jean de Segonzac at RISD.
 His documentaries for the television program FRONTLINE include Never Forget to Lie (2013), A Jew Among the Germans (2005), Shtetl (1996), After Gorbachev's USSR (1992), Betting on the Lottery (1990), My Retirement Dreams (1988), and Welcome to America (1984).

 Marzyński was selected as a Guggenheim fellow in 1982, and won an Emmy Award for his documentary work in both 1986 and 1990.

-Personal
+Personal life

-Marzyński married Grazyna, an architect.
-They have 2 children, Bartosz and Anya.
+Marzyński married Grażyna, an architect.
+They had two children, Bartosz and Anya.